Indiana abortion ban blocked by judge

 Vice President Kamala Harris also traveled to the state as lawmakers convened in July.

-It outlaws abortion at all stages of pregnancy, with exceptions only in cases of rape or incest, “lethal fetal anomaly” or to prevent the “permanent impairment of the life or physical health of the pregnant woman.”
+The law, which took effect on 15 September, outlaws abortion at all stages of pregnancy.
+It has exceptions only in cases of rape or incest, “lethal fetal anomaly” or to prevent the “permanent impairment of the life or physical health of the pregnant woman.”

-The judge’s ruling temporarily allows abortion providers to provide legal care for anyone up to 20 weeks of pregnancy, though a host of restrictions in the state – including requirements for multiple trips to clinics and mandatory ultrasounds, among other barriers to care – are still in place.
+The judge’s ruling temporarily allows abortion providers to provide legal care for anyone up to 20 weeks of pregnancy, though a host of restrictions in the state, including requirements for multiple trips to clinics and mandatory ultrasounds, among other barriers to care, are still in place.

 The state is likely to appeal.